github/docs/content/developers/overview/about-githubs-apis.md

 ---
 title: About GitHub's APIs
-intro: 'Learn about {% data variables.product.prodname_dotcom %}''s APIs to extend and customize your {% data variables.product.prodname_dotcom %} experience.'
+intro: 'Learn about {% data variables.product.prodname_dotcom %}\'s APIs to extend and customize your {% data variables.product.prodname_dotcom %} experience.'
 redirect_from:
   - /v3/versions
 versions: